-11.5.4 - Remainder of Coach/ Transit Bus
+11.5.4 - Remainder of coach/transit bus

-Remainder of Vehicle
+Remainder of vehicle

 Please refer to Section 11.2 of this manual for detailed inspection procedures for the remainder of the vehicle.

-Remember, the pre-trip vehicle inspection must be passed before you can proceed to the basic vehicle control skills test.
+Remember, the Vehicle Inspection must be passed before you can proceed to the Basic Control Skills test.